Deadly, Unna?: Plot

-During the teams after-party however, the coach's son is given the honour of the Best On Ground award, which he believes should have been bestowed upon Dumby Red, the star player of the team.
-Soon after the news reports that Dumby and his two brothers have been shot dead while robbing a Public Bar, resulting in the breakdown of Blacky's emotional life.
+During the team's after-party, however, the coach's son is given the honour of the Best On Ground award, which he believes should have been bestowed upon Dumby Red, the star player of the team.
+Soon after, the news reports that Dumby and his two brothers have been shot dead while robbing a public bar, resulting in the breakdown of Blacky's emotional life.

 Blacky spends much of that winter dodging responsibility in a similar manner.
 By the end of the following summer, however, he understands the importance of making a stand and is able to do so.
 His brothers and sisters join him in his stand and the novel ends with Blacky at peace with himself, happy in his relationship with his siblings, and confident that he will be able to deal with the problems that will come with the morning.

-Just before the grand final Blacky meets Clarence, Dumby's younger sister.
-During the celebratory after-party Clarence and Blacky have the starts of a racially forbidden romance, which is explored in the second book, Nukkin Ya.
+Just before the grand final, Blacky meets Clarence, Dumby's younger sister.
+During the celebratory after-party, Clarence and Blacky have the starts of a racially forbidden romance, which is explored in the second book, Nukkin Ya.

 Racism confronts Blacky and he is more and more aware that he thinks very differently from many of the townspeople.
-The turning point comes when Dumby is killed soon after Presentation Night while taking part in an armed holdup.
+The turning point comes when Dumby is killed soon after presentation night while taking part in an armed holdup.
 Blacky attends Dumby's funeral and by doing so makes a stand.